The daughter of the woman killed by Pennsylvania prison escapee Danelo Cavalcante told police he said he was going ‘to do something bad’ to their lives | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Artemis Moshtaghian, Danny Freeman and Celina Tebor contributed to this report.
+CNN’s Artemis Moshtaghian, Danny Freeman, Alessandra Freitas and Celina Tebor contributed to this report.